-In reflection of the last 12 months, 2014 was one hell of a challenging year for me.
-It was a year where I was called to let go of all the things that I had been holding onto; emotionally, physically and mentally so that I could grow and emerge a stronger person on the other side.
+A few years ago, I went through what can only be described as the most challenging year of my life.
+2014 was a year where I was called to let go of all the things that I had been holding onto - emotionally, physically and mentally - so that I could grow and emerge a stronger person on the other side.

-I started off 2014, on the 1st of January with a relationship breakup.
-I was shattered by this at the time.
-Not only was I deeply shocked and hurt, but I was also disappointed that I was to start my year in such a way.
+The year started with a relationship breakup in January.
+At the time, I was shattered by this.
+Not only was I deeply shocked and hurt, but I had been disappointed to start the new year in this way.

-At first, I started with letting go of habits that no longer brought out the joy and lightness in me.
-Things like multi-tasking, starting too many projects, saying yes to things I felt obligated to etc. I started to detach my emotional hold on physical things and disposed or gave away items that were not really adding value to my life.
-And finally I tackled the big stuff like moving on from friendships and relationships that were no longer bringing out the best in me.
-I also started to change the stories around money and relationships that I been telling myself.
+It wasn’t easy.
+It first started with letting go of habits that no longer brought out the joy and lightness in me such as multi-tasking, saying yes to things because I felt obligated to, etc. I also let go of things that weren’t adding value to my life - physical objects and even relationships that were no longer bringing out the best in me.

 Acknowledge that you will feel extreme emotions and accept that your feelings and perspective will change continuously through this process.

 The process of accepting and grieving the end of my relationship and then moving on took a really long time.
 This act of letting go was one of the hardest things I have had to do as it took me on a seemingly, never-ending roller coaster ride of emotions.